augustebaum/RL-hospital/README.md

 When patients arrive at the hospital, they shall be treated according to their needs.
 Specifically, a patient with "Critical" needs **has to be seen** by a "Critical" doctor, yet a patient with "Non-urgent" needs **can be seen by any kind of doctor**.

+The hospital doesn't provide appointment services (might be a walk-in centre).

 ## Modelling

 This is a discrete-time problem.
 At each time step: